COMMON NAME: Rough-legged hawk

 SCIENTIFIC NAME: Buteo lagopus

-About the size of a red-tailed hawk, the rough-legged hawk is feathered down the legs to the tops of its feet.
+About the size of a red-tailed hawk, the rough-legged hawk is feathered down its legs and on the tops of its feet.
 It has a variety of color phases, from dark melanistic to light, although it never gets as light as a Krider’s red-tailed hawk.
 In all color phases there is a very dark band across the chest, and black patches on the underside of the wrist.
 A white patch at the base of the tail is a good field characteristic.

 Breeds in the arctic tundra from Alaska through Canada and into Europe.
 Is seen in the northern United States during the winter.
 Rough-legged hawks can usually be found in Minnesota from September to May.